Cosplay is an awesome hobby but sometimes newcomers are intimidated because they think all the materials are really expensive.

-And finally, my Monk from Final Fantasy XIV, which also got some EVA foam armor:
+And finally, my Monk from Final Fantasy XIV, which also included EVA foam armor:

 I really like how these costumes turned out!
-Plus: Their armor cost me maybe $50 to $100 in total using mainly EVA foam!
-My other costumes in comparison were a lot pricer, less comfortable to wear and more challenging to transport.
-So, if you’re searching for a good alternative to Worbla, think about switching to EVA foam!
+Plus: They cost me maybe $50 to $100 in total using mainly EVA foam!
+My other costumes in comparison were a lot pricer, less comfy to wear and more challenging to transport.
+So, if you’re searching for a good Worbla alternative to create your costume, let me introduce you to EVA foam!

-My personal favorite is high density EVA foam, which you can get from cosplayshop.be, a crafting shop in Belgium – they also ship the US btw.
-I heard the cosplay foam from TNT Cosplay in the US is good as well, but since they don’t want to sell me samples, I don’t know for sure.
-This material comes in 10, 5, and 2mm sheets, is smooth on both sides and a lot more durable compared to other EVA foams.
-The largest size and thickness actually costs 60€/65$ for a sheet of 2mx1m, but it is already enough for a whole armor costume!
-Smaller sizes come a lot cheaper of course.
-That’s surely a bit more pricey than the cheap floor mats, but the material already comes smooth on both sides and you have a minimum of waste since you’ll get a single, very large sheet of foam and don’t have to cut away the puzzle borders.
+My personal favourite is high density EVA foam, which you can get get from cosplayshop.be, a crafting shop in Belgium – they also ship the US btw.
+This material comes in 10, 5, and 2mm sheets, is smooth on both sides and is more durable compared to other EVA foams.
+It actually costs 60€/65$ for a sheet of 2m x 1m, which is enough for a whole armor costume!.
+That’s surely more price than the cheap floor mats, but the material already comes smooth on both sides and you have a minimum of waste material since you’ll get a single, very large sheet of foam.

 Depending on what you want to build, it also helps a lot to find a foam which actually shrinks by heating it up instead of simply melting.
 You can see why in the following picture.
 By cutting lines with a sharp blade and heating it up afterwards, the lines will widen.
 This is extra helpful for adding details on armor and props.
 Just order a sample and try this out, then you’re good to go for your upcoming material order!
 (P.S.
 If you have foam that melts, the cuts will disappear again when you heat it up!)